josefdeutsch/josefmobile/README.md

 This project gives you the opportunity to learn the role of Gradle in building Android Apps and how to use Gradle to manage apps of increasing complexity.

-## What Will I Learn?
+## What have I learned?
-Through this project, you will:
+In this project you will:

-* Add free and paid flavors to an app, and set up your build to share code between them
-* Factor reusable functionality into a Java library
-* Factor reusable Android functionality into an Android library
+* Use MediaPlayer/Exoplayer to display videos.
+* Handle error cases in Android.
-* Configure a multi project build to compile your libraries and app
+* Add a widget to your app experience.
+* Leverage a third-party library in your app.
-* Use the Gradle App Engine plugin to deploy a backend
+* Use Fragments to create a responsive design that works on phones and tablets.
-* Configure an integration test suite that runs against the local App Engine development server

 <br />
 <br />
 <br />